Freight Shipping from Savannah to Boston

 How much does it cost to ship freight from Savannah to Boston?

-Full truckload (FTL) rates from Savannah, GA to Boston, MA currently range from $2,511-$3,095 for a standard dry van load over the 1,168-mile route.
+Full truckload (FTL) rates from Savannah, GA to Boston, MA currently range $2,511-$3,095 (roughly $2.17-$2.67 per mile over 1,168 miles).
 LTL shipments typically cost $842-$1,393 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Boston?